-These are two things that you should NOT do.
+These are three things that you should NOT do.
 It leaves you in a bad position to get hit with the next punch your opponent throws at you.
 You are also out of position to counter punch.

 I will teach you 3 defensive skills that you can use against opponents that are faster than you.
 These skills will leave you in position to counter punch.

 Every boxer should learn these 3 basic tools.
 Master them and you will become hard to hit with a clean punch.

 Watch the following short video on these 3 important defensive skills.

 Blocking punches is the easiest defensive technique to use; yet it is not the best, as demonstrated in the video above.
 When you block your opponents punches something great happens…you don’t get hit!
 That is boxing defense 101!
 Don’t get hit!

 Not getting hit is the strategy behind learning boxing defense.
 Blocking punches is a boxing skill for you must master.
 But it is not always the best defensive technique, because the following things happen when you block your opponents punch:

 • You help your opponent maintain or recover their balance.